 Melissa Mecija joined the 10News team in July 2010.
-She currently works with Team 10's investigative unit and the weekend morning team as the weather anchor.
+She currently works with Team 10's investigative unit and the weekend morning team as a weather and news anchor.

-Before moving to Investigations, Melissa contributed to 10News This Morning as the morning traffic anchor and also covered important news stories of the day.
+Before moving to the investigative team, Melissa contributed to 10News This Morning as the morning traffic anchor and general assignment reporter.

 She came to San Diego from KCBS/KCAL in Los Angeles, where she worked in her hometown of Orange County as a video journalist and web reporter.

 Melissa graduated from UC Irvine with an honors degree in political science and a degree in psychology.
-In her spare time, she enjoys writing, playing piano, and spending time with family, friends, and her dogs.
 She is an active member of the Asian American Journalist Association.